fcogrodrigues/ml-plataform/README.md

 Why this matters:

 - ✅ Provides uniform and descriptive error responses
-  - `400 Bad Request` for invalid client input
-  - `404 Not Found` when a given modelId does not exist
 - ✅ Keeps controller code clean and free of boilerplate

 ⚠️ Trade-off: Due to time constraints, not all possible exception types were implemented.
 However, the error-handling structure is extensible and ready to support additional scenarios with minimal effort.